StoneDetector: Conventional and versatile code clone detection for Java

-While this paper focuses on conventional code clone detection and therefore omits an in-depth discussion and comparative evaluation with Deep Learning approaches to code clone detection, we want to analyze and incorporate such models into the StoneDetector platform in our future work.
+While this paper focuses on conventional code clone detection and therefore omits an in-depth discussion and comparative evaluation with Deep Learning approaches to code clone detection, we want to analyze and incorporate such models into StoneDetector in our future work.
 While we acknowledge the promising results of, in particular, large language models in recent work~\cite{DBLP:journals/corr/abs-2308-01191}, as discussed in the related work section, we also assume that conventional methods of clone detection conjoined with their advantages, as presented in this paper, will play a role in the future.
 We though concede that the assessment of the advantages and disadvantages of conventional code clone detection in comparison with Deep Learning approaches, as well as their incorporation into a possible combined approach, requires further research and analysis.
-Besides, we are also interested in extending the StoneDetector platform with respect to other programming languages, which have not been in the research focus for code clone detection.
+Besides, we are also interested in extending StoneDetector with respect to other programming languages, which have not been in the research focus for code clone detection.
 Finally, we believe that StoneDetector's runtime can be improved by further optimizing its implementation as well as examining configurations which trade off accuracy against better runtime, as has been discussed for the Hamming distance.